nikolapavurdzhiev/recruitment-salary-calculator/memory-bank/progress.md

 - ✅ Optimized performance and Core Web Vitals
 - ✅ Complete documentation and memory bank
 - ✅ Production-ready codebase
+- ✅ Clean URL structure and professional branding
+- ✅ Resolved all development and build issues

-The project is now ready for deployment and can serve as a foundation for future enhancements if needed.
+The project is now ready for production deployment and can serve as a foundation for future enhancements if needed.